Glyphosate: Genetically modified crops

-Some micro-organisms have a version of 5-enolpyruvoyl-shikimate-3-phosphate synthetase (EPSPS) resistant to glyphosate inhibition.
+Some micro-organisms have a version of 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS) resistant to glyphosate inhibition.
 A version of the enzyme that was both resistant to glyphosate and that was still efficient enough to drive adequate plant growth was identified by Monsanto scientists after much trial and error in an Agrobacterium strain called CP4, which was found surviving in a waste-fed column at a glyphosate production facility.
 This CP4 EPSPS gene was cloned and transfected into soybeans.
 In 1996, genetically modified soybeans were made commercially available.
 Current glyphosate-resistant crops include soy, maize (corn), canola, alfalfa, sugar beets, and cotton, with wheat still under development.

 In 2023, 91% of corn, 95% of soybeans, and 94% of cotton produced in the United States were from strains that were genetically modified to be tolerant to multiple herbicides, including dicamba, glufosinate, and glyphosate.